Ilya114/Box64Droid/README.md

 ### System requirements

-- Adreno 616+ (Another GPU's and Adreno 7xx not working now)
+- Adreno 616+ recommend (Another GPU's supporting but less games work)
 - Android 11+ (proot version), Android 10+ (chroot version)
 - 64-bit Android
 - You also need at 5,3 GB free for the installation to go without problems.